Oyamasiphula/Playing-With-Matches/add-more-rows-and-update-the-message.md

 # Add more rows and update the message

-> In this task you'll add more rows of HTML and update your JavaScript.
+> Add more rows of HTML and update JavaScript to check multiple rows.

 ![](./img/6.jpg)

-* Add another two rows of numbers.
+* Add another two rows of numbers in your HTML.
+Each number must be randomly generated, like your first row.
-* Update your JavaScript to check each row.
+* Update your JavaScript to check each row for matches.
-* Display a message if there are number matches in any row.
+* Display a message if there are matches in any row.
 The message should include the row number of the match, and the number that matched.